What Does D.R.E.S.S. Look Like?

 Skin Exfoliation:Peeling/Shedding

-Skin exfoliation may occur post rash and involve any part of the body.
+Skin exfoliation may occur after a rash and involve any body part.
 Some may have "sheets" of skin peel off at times.